 TMJ and the Neck

-Many people with neck pain will see their doctor and get a diagnosis of something involving the cervical spine, which is the part of the spine in the neck area.
-Oftentimes, however, neck symptoms are misdiagnosed.
-Many medical professionals do not look to the jaw to diagnose someone’s neck symptoms.
-For this reason, painful TMJ neck symptoms may go undiagnosed for months, if not years or decades.
+Many people with neck pain will visit their doctor and receive a diagnosis related to the cervical spine, the part of the spine in the neck area.
+However, neck symptoms are often misdiagnosed, as many medical professionals overlook the jaw when diagnosing neck issues.
+As a result, painful TMJ neck symptoms may go undiagnosed for months, years, or even decades.

-For many people, TMJ dysfunction occurs when one or more of the muscles that keep the joint in place do not work properly.
-When it comes to the musculoskeletal system, muscle and joint movements do not take place in isolation, which means that misalignment of your temporomandibular joint can affect other muscles that influence the position of the TMJ, the position of your head, and the position of your neck and upper body.
-This is part of the reason dysfunction of the temporomandibular joint affects so many other areas of the head and body.
+For many individuals, TMJ dysfunction in Kansas City occurs when one or more of the muscles that support the temporomandibular joint (TMJ) are not functioning properly.
+The musculoskeletal system operates as a whole, meaning that misalignment of the TMJ can influence other muscles that affect the position of your jaw, head, neck, and upper body.
+This is one of the key reasons why dysfunction of the TMJ can impact so many other areas of the head and body.

 Further Explanation of TMJ Neck Pain